Lyrics-Tags-Generator/lyrics-tags-generator-docs/README.md

 ## tags-py

 I've also developed a small Python script for those who prefer to use the terminal.
-[Click hereto download](https://github.com/alsonick/tags-py).
+[Click here to download](https://github.com/alsonick/tags-py).

 ## Stack